-Though their claim of having 820 consecutive sellouts is suspect at best, and the tiny seats/obstructed views sometimes have you staring straight at the right field wall, no stadium makes more out of less space than Fenway.
-Every seat feels like you're on the field; they’ve got a bar UNDER center field where you can watch the game without a ticket; and, the last two seasons notwithstanding, the team's rung up three titles since breaking that “curse” thing in 2004.
+Though their claim of having 820 consecutive sellouts is suspect at best, and the tiny seats and obstructed views sometimes have you staring straight at the right field wall, no stadium makes more out of less space than Fenway.
+Every seat feels like you're on the field, they’ve got a bar UNDER center field where you can watch the game without a ticket, and the team's rung up three titles since breaking that “curse” thing in 2004.

 1. AT&T Park